conwaymd/conwaymd/README.md

-# conway-markdown
+# conway-markdown (CMD)

+A replacement-based "variant" of Markdown, with fence-style constructs.
-Conway's fence-style Markdown (CMD), implemented in Python 3.6+.
+Implemented in Python 3.6+.

 Licensed under "MIT No Attribution" (MIT-0), see [LICENSE](LICENSE).